sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 To learn more about the EEGLAB event structure, see the [event scripting tutorial](/tutorials/11_Scripting/Event_Processing_command_line.html).

-There is also a separate "ur" (German for "original") event structure, *EEG.urevent*, which holds all the event information that was originally loaded into the dataset plus events that were manually added by the user.
+There is also a separate 'ur' (German for 'original') event structure, *EEG.urevent*, which holds all the event information that was originally loaded into the dataset plus events that were manually added by the user.
 When continuous data is first loaded,